-Gables also has hosted a variety of televised specials throughout her broadcast career.
+Gables, an Emmy nominated journalist, also has hosted a variety of televised specials throughout her broadcast career.
 Particularly close to her heart was "Salute to NYC Schools: Truman High School and the Tunnels to Towers Run."
 Gables hosted the program and participated in the run, which honored New York firefighters that died on Sept.
 11, 2001.

 While in New York she also wrote and anchored "Salute to Harlem," which explored Harlem's economic development, social impact and future.
 Shon went on to host Black Enterprise Magazine's nationally syndicated program "Black Enterprise Business Report," at the time televisions only business news and executive lifestyle program focused entirely on African-Americans, reaching 80% of all black households in more than 211 markets.